simpleidserver/SimpleIdServer/docs/topics/use-uma-to-protect-api.rst

 The UMA 2.0 server offers to the end-user a way to manage access to his resources.
 For example, a user can decide who can access his pictures.
 Protected resources must be registered in the UMA2.0 server and their identifiers should be stored by the pictures API.

-The **UseUMAToProtectAPI** sample project explains how to use UMA 2.0 to protect pictures, its code source can be downloaded here : https://github.com/simpleidserver/SimpleIdServer/samples/UseUMAToProtectAPI/.
+The **UseUMAToProtectAPI** sample project explains how to use UMA 2.0 to protect pictures, its code source can be downloaded `here`_.
 The diagram below lists the components present in the project :

 1. **Portal** : web portal where end-users can manage their pictures.